Amazon wants Prime members to read a book

 Prime membership costs $99 per year and includes unlimited free two-day shipping on many products.
 Prime also gives users access to Amazon's library of movies, TV episodes, music and audio books, along with unlimited photo storage.

-Shares of the Jeff Bezos-owned company hit an all-time high last month as Amazon's market value reached $370 billion.

-That ties Amazon with Warren Buffett's Berkshire Hathaway (BRKA) as the fourth most valuable company in the United States after Apple (AAPL, Tech30), Google's parent Alphabet (AB100MOM) and Microsoft (MSFT, Tech30).
+Shares of the company hit an all-time high this week, and its market value is approaching $400 billion.
+That puts Amazon ahead of Warren Buffett's Berkshire Hathaway (BRKA) as the fourth most valuable company in the United States after Apple (AAPL, Tech30), Google's parent Alphabet (AB100MOM) and Microsoft (MSFT, Tech30).